Byont-Ventures/smart-contract-analysis-tools/docs/analysis-techniques.md

 }
 ```

-One of the things that are done to reduce the state-space and resource usage is to prune uninteresting paths.
+One of the things that is done to reduce the state-space and resource usage is to prune uninteresting paths.
 Meaning that paths that, for example, do not change the state of the contract, can be removed from the analysis.
 This reduces the memory usage and lowers the analysis time by not needing to process these paths further.

 The state-space-explosion problem means that the symbolic execution has to have some trade-offs.
 For example, only looping up to a certain amount when dealing with parameter-determined loop bounds.
 Or to stop after 'n' amount of transactions.

 What if the function calls an external function of an interface and we don't have the code of the implementation?
 In this case, the tool could simply return a random value (in the domain of the return type of the external call), or it could simply give up and say that symbolic execution is not possible in this case.
 But this of course ignores the possibility that the external call makes a change in the state variables of the original contract which can influence the flow for the rest of the original function.
 Or something in between.

-// TODO: It seems that mythril can sort of do this.
-Need to test this: https://blog.mythx.io/misc/easy-multi-contract-security-analysis-using-mythril/ (anvil might be useful for this)
+Some tools have a way of dealing with this, but then you do need access to the source code.
+Mythril makes this possible for example as shown in [this article](https://blog.mythx.io/misc/easy-multi-contract-security-analysis-using-mythril/).

 ## 7 Model checking

-When verifying a state-machine the assertions to test are mostly related to time-sensitive assertions.
-For example, if it needs to be verified that function `stepOne()` can never be called before function `stepTwo()`, then we can verify with a state-machine.
-But also when an invariant (something that needs to always be true) needs to be verified a state-machine can be used.
-But the nice thing about validating on a state-machine is that is can also be done before writing any code.
-A state-machine can be created on the functional design for example.
+When verifying a state-machine (sometimes also called the model), the assertions to test are mostly related to time-sensitive assertions.
+For example, if it needs to be verified that function `stepOne()` can never be called before function `stepTwo()`, then we can verify this with a state-machine.
+The nice thing about validating on a state-machine is that it can also be done before writing any code.
+A state-machine can be created based on the functional design for example to see if the design has the desired properties.

-Note that when verifying a generated state-machine from the source code, it needs to be trusted that the generated model is correct.
-This is not the case when verifying on compiled source code.
-Since there the verification is done on the bytecode that will also be deployed on the blockchain.

 This [paper](https://hal.archives-ouvertes.fr/hal-02103511/document) shows an example of how a smart contract is can be converted to a state-machine.
-In this paper the tool [NuSMV](https://nusmv.fbk.eu/) is used to model and verify smart-contracts.
+In this paper, the tool [NuSMV](https://nusmv.fbk.eu/) is used to model and verify smart-contracts.
 When using a state-machine to perform verification on, [temporal logic](https://wickstrom.tech/programming/2021/05/03/specifying-state-machines-with-temporal-logic.html) can be used.
+Temporal logic allows the user to specify that event `b` should always immediately follow after event `a`, or that event `b` can not happen if event `a` occurred twice, but that it can happen if it occurred once.

 In another [paper](https://www.fit.vutbr.cz/research/groups/verifit/tools/muse/bytecode08.pdf), symbolic execution was used to generate a state-machine on which temporal properties could be verified.
+This makes it possible to do model checking without manually creating a state-machine.
 This shown again that verification techniques don't exclude each other.

 ## 8 Static analysis